crytic/building-secure-contracts/learn_evm/eips_forks.md

-The following list every EIP associated to an Ethereum fork.
+The following lists every EIP associated to an Ethereum fork.

 | Fork  | EIP  | What it does  | Opcode | Gas | Notes
 |---|---|---|---|---|---|